 Best Indoor Escape- Franklin Institute Science After Hours

 Looking for a way to escape the heat?
-Go indoors to one of Philly’s many museums.
+Go indoors to one of Philly’s many museums for a perfect year-round date night in Philly.
 Just last week we got to explore the Franklin Institute at one of their monthly adult’s only Science After Hours events.
 The night’s theme was the sixties and included such activities as a DJ with a 60s themed dance party and an exciting science demonstration/video presentation traveling through the science of the decade.
 We enjoyed being able to explore the museum (and play with the hands-on exhibits) with out fighting little ones for space.

 Price: $20 per person, drinks (including alcohol) and food for sale in the ticketing area